tjd1234/decaboard/python/decaboard_plus/README.md

 ## Introduction

-**Shader programming** is a style of programming where you write one function that is called for each pixel in an image.
+**Shader programming** is a style of programming where you write a single function, and that single function is called on each pixel in an image.
 Decaboard+ is similar: you write one function called `set_square` that is then applied to each cell on a 10 by 10 grid.
 You can control the squares color, position, size, angle, and so on.

 Here's an example ([intro_example.py](intro_example.py)) that draws slowly expanding squares that angle themselves towards the mouse pointer: